ONSdigital/static-website-generator/docs/templating.md

 ## Template resolution

-When a **static** page is being rendered the template is resolved explicitly by using the template specified by the `layout` frontmatter parameter.
+When a page is being rendered the template is resolved explicitly by using the template specified by the `layout` frontmatter parameter.

-For example, the following example would use the "templates/page/test/page.njk" template:
+For example, the following example would use the "templates/layout/test/page.njk" template:

 ```yaml
 ---